egel/blog/content/blog/install_the_latest_nvidia_drivers_on_linux.md

 </div>

-And it's time that I had to face with reinstall of the Nvidia driver on my Mint 17 distro.
+And it's time that I had to face with reinstall of the Nvidia driver on my Mint 17 distribution.

 There arises some problems with Nvidia proprietary drivers.
-I just push `ctrl`+`alt`+`F1`, and get black screen with flashing cursor.
-YES! - I shout - the console not broke down for good - I sad to myself in mind.
+As a pro Linux guy I pressed `ctrl`+`alt`+`F1`, and got a black screen with flashing cursor.
+YES! - I shouted immediately - the console not broke down for good - I sad to myself in mind.

-I red somewhere that the problem has to do something with the way the framebuffer.
-So I made few modifications to `/etc/default/grub`, but remember - backup always go first!
+I red somewhere that the problem could to do something with the framebuffer.
+So I made few modifications to `/etc/default/grub`.
+Remember - backup always go first!

     :::bash
     sudo cp /etc/default/grub /etc/default/grub.bak